dtolnay/reflect/README.md

 ## Robustness and how things go wrong

-I mentioned above about how implementing robust macros simply using `syn` and `quote` is quite challenging.
+It was mentioned above that implementing robust macros simply using `syn` and `quote` is quite challenging.

-The example I like to use is taking a single struct field and temporarily wrapping it in a new struct.
+A good example of this is taking a single struct field and temporarily wrapping it in a new struct.
 This is a real life use case drawn from how `serde_derive` handles `serialize_with` attributes.
 Conceptually:

 ```rust
 let input: DeriveInput = syn::parse(...).unwrap();